zorael/kameloso/README.md

 # kameloso  [![Build Status](https://travis-ci.org/zorael/kameloso.svg?branch=master)](https://travis-ci.org/zorael/kameloso)

-A command-line IRC bot.

 **kameloso** sits and listens in the channels you specify and reacts to events, like bots generally do.

 Features are added as plugins, written as [D](https://www.dlang.org) modules.
+A variety comes bundled but it's very easy to write your own.
+Ideas welcome.

 It includes a framework that works with the vast majority of server networks.
 IRC servers come in many [flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png) and some [conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 Where it doesn't immediately work it's often a case of specialcasing something for that particular IRC network or server daemon.